tbenyon/wordpress_external_login_plugin/plugin-files/readme.txt

 == Changelog ==

+= 1.11.2 =
+* Add hook to allow custom manipulation of roles
+* Fix bug that meant preventing fall back to the WordPress login only worked from username logins and not e-mails
+* Add better explanation regarding cropped strings in the test connection output

 = 1.11.1 =
 * Add additional safeguards as some users were unable to use the blocking users based on roles feature